64kramsystem/personal_notes/topics/rust_performance_and_low_level.md

-size_of::<Type>()         // memory occupation of a type size_of_val(&v)           // memory occupation of a variable unsafe { zeroed::<T>() }  // return zeroed memory for type; it's unsafe because zero(s) may not be a valid value
+size_of::<Type>()         // memory occupation of a type size_of_val(&v)           // memory occupation of a variable unsafe { zeroed::<T>() }  // return zeroed memory for type; it's unsafe because zero(s) may not be a valid value forget(var)               // use when transferring ownership to a library; prevents destructors to run
 ```

 ### Unsafe